Henry S. Ruth Jr.

-Henry "Hank" Swartley Ruth Jr. (April 16, 1931 – March 16, 2012), was an American lawyer who served as the third special prosecutor during the Watergate Scandal.
+Henry Swartley "Hank" Ruth Jr. (April 16, 1931 – March 16, 2012), was an American lawyer who served as the third special prosecutor during the Watergate Scandal.
 He was appointed after the October 1974 resignation of Leon Jaworski, and served until his own resignation in October 1975.
 He was succeeded by Charles F. Ruff.

 Early life

 Ruth was born in Philadelphia, Pennsylvania.
 He was the son of Ruth Zendt and Henry Swartley Ruth, a professor of anesthesiology at Hahnemann Medical College and Hospital and pioneer of modern anesthesiology.

 He attended Yale University, graduating in 1952.
 There, he was a member of St. Anthony Hall.
 He also went to the University of Pennsylvania Law School, completing his law degree in 1955.

+Career

 After college, Ruth served as an officer in the U.S. Army Intelligence.

-Career

-After being in the U.S. Army, Ruth practiced law in Philadelphia as a criminal defense litigator.
-He joined the United States Department of Justice in 1961.
-He initially worked in the organized crime section under Attorney General Robert F. Kennedy.
-Ruth went to Mississippi in 1964 to enforce the Civil Rights Act which had just been passed.
+He then spent four years as a civil defense litigator with Saul, Ewing, Remick, and Saul.
+He joined the United States Department of Justice in 1961, initially working in Attorney General Robert F. Kennedy's new organized crime section.
+He and Thomas F. McBride prosecuted racketeering cases in Berks County, Pennsylvania.
+Their work resulted in the indictment of Reading, Pennsylvania's mayor (John C. Kubacki) and chief of police (Charles S. Wade).
+In 1964, Ruth went to Mississippi to enforce the Civil Rights Act which had just been passed.
 Later, he was deputy director of National Crime Commission or Katzenbach Commission, a program of President Lyndon B. Johnson.

 In the late 1960s, Ruth taught law at the University of Pennsylvania for two years.
 He then joined the National Institute of Law Enforcement and Criminal Justice, the research arm of the Justice Department, for one year.
 After that, he served as the criminal justice coordinator for New York City as part of the administration of Mayor John V. Lindsay.
 He became second in command of the Justice Department's special prosecutor's office when it was founded in May 1973, working under Archibald Cox.